simscape/Renewable-Energy-Integration-Simscape/README.md

 ![](Pictures/MGFMFault.PNG)

 ## Setup
-- Clone the repository and add to MATLAB(R) path, then click the 'RenewableEnergyIntegrationwithSimscape.prj' file to get started.
+- Clone the repository and add to MATLAB&reg path, then click the 'RenewableEnergyIntegrationwithSimscape.prj' file to get started.
 - In the toolstrip, use the project shortcut buttons to load the model.
 - This project requires MATLAB&reg; R2023a or later.